olcf/foundational_hpc_skills/intro_to_sw_building/2_example/README.md

 This creates our random number generator together with a small tester called `test`.
 Here `g++` not only compiles our randon number generator library, but links it to together with the tester.

+## Libraries

+The files `initapi.cc`, `randapi.cc`, and `randapi.hh` compose our library.
+Instead of one large source file, we hav divided it into three smaller pieces that make the softare easier to work on as it grows.

+### Header files

+The file `randapi.hh` is a header file.
+A header file typically contains a list of all the functions that a library provides.
+This list is the list of ==function declarations==.
+This can be referred to as an interface.
+Here we are declaring to the compiler that a function exists and how it is called (parameters and return types).

+The header is a good resource for other developers to find out how to use a library.

+It is a good practice to include documentation and comments in the header file.
+Also, we have named the library `randAPI` where API refers to Application Programming Interface.
+This is a common term in programming.
+APIs are typically the layer of software which is used to communicate between to two components.

+In this simple example, the functionality for our library is included in the two source files, `randapi.cc` and `initapi.cc`.
+The function delcarations are in the header files, while the ==function definitions== are in the source files.  `randapi.cc` provides the code for generating the random numbers while `initapi.cc` provides the necessary code to initialize our random number generator.

+### Types of libraries

 ## Compiling a static library

 ```